Steins;Gate: Linear Bounded Phenogram: Reception

-During the game's debut week, the PlayStation 3 and Xbox 360 versions were the fifth and sixteenth best selling games in Japan with 34,292 and 8,821 copies sold, respectively; the Xbox 360 version dropped off the top 20 chart the following week, while the PlayStation 3 version dropped to nineteenth place, selling an additional 5,144 copies for a grand total of 48,257 copies sold.
-In December 2013, Amazon.co.jp reported that the standard and limited editions of Steins;Gate Phenogram were their ninth and twentieth best selling Xbox 360 games of the year, respectively.

-Reviewers liked the game, and enjoyed the use of multiple viewpoints in the story.
+The game has received widespread critical acclaim from multiple publications, who and enjoyed the use of multiple viewpoints in the story.
 Richard Eisenbeis at Kotaku said that the game, like other Steins;Gate games, has excellent art.
-He noted that it was more serious than the two previous Steins;Gate spin-offs, and found it interesting to follow characters other than Okabe and seeing their thoughts, and enjoyed how they received a lot of character development.
+He found it interesting to follow characters other than Okabe and seeing their thoughts, and enjoyed how they received a lot of character development.
 Famitsu's writers also enjoyed the multiple viewpoints, particularly that of the character Mayuri Shiina, and gave the game their "Gold Hall of Fame" award.
 Patrick Gann of RPGFan enjoyed the game's opening themes, particularly "Phetaritette Encounter", the opening for the PlayStation Vita version, which he said was the most musically interesting piece by Ayane in the music album The Sound of Steins;Gate Complete.
+During the game's debut week, the PlayStation 3 and Xbox 360 versions were the fifth and sixteenth best selling games in Japan with 34,292 and 8,821 copies sold, respectively; the Xbox 360 version dropped off the top 20 chart the following week, while the PlayStation 3 version dropped to nineteenth place, selling an additional 5,144 copies for a grand total of 48,257 copies sold.
+In December 2013, Amazon.co.jp reported that the standard and limited editions of Steins;Gate Phenogram were their ninth and twentieth best selling Xbox 360 games of the year, respectively.